Arpita-deb/NREGA-Data-Analysis/README.md

    - **Data Points**: Locations of work sites, distance from villages, transportation availability, and regional topography.
    - **Analysis**: Employ GIS mapping to visualize site distribution, identify areas with low accessibility, and suggest locations for new work sites to optimize reach.

-These ideas aim to deepen the understanding of the scheme's effectiveness, provide comparative insights, and enhance the strategic planning for future implementations.

 ## References:

 * [Mahatma Gandhi National Rural Employment Guarantee Act, 2005](https://en.wikipedia.org/wiki/Mahatma_Gandhi_National_Rural_Employment_Guarantee_Act,_2005)